![]() |

 ![]() Find out what's happening at the Museum by visiting our new Calendar of Events.

 SECRETARY NEEDED - The Didsbury and District Historical Society is looking for a Board Secretary for the 2024-2025 term (till mid-November 2025).
 This is a volunteer position.
-As a member of the Executive, the Secretary is one of the signing authorities of the Society.
 The main task is to record minutes during monthly Board meetings.
 We are happy to provide training, should that be required.
-To fully understand the role, please contact the Museum Manager at 403-335-9295 or by e-mail to office@didsburymuseum.ca.
+Please contact the Museum Manager at 403-335-9295 or by e-mail to office@didsburymuseum.ca.

 ![]() In the spirit of respect, reciprocity and truth, we honour and acknowledge the traditional Treaty 7 territory and oral practices of the Blackfoot confederacy: Siksika, Kainai, Piikani as well as the Nakoda and Tsuut'ina nations.
 We acknowledge that this territory is home to the Métis Nation of Alberta, Region 3 within the historical Northwest Métis homeland.
 Finally, we acknowledge all Nations, indigenous and non, who live, work and play and help us steward this land, honour and celebrate this territory.
 This sacred gathering place provides us with an opportunity to engage in and demonstrate leadership on reconciliation. |